Mediatek-Cloud/mcs-resources/content/en/tutorial/getting_started.md

 The deviceId and devicekey will be needed when calling our API to access this device.
-In the test device detail page, click on the blue font Id and key to copy the entire string to your copy board.
+In the test device detail page, click on the copy button next to the Id and key to copy to your copy board.

+Also, you will also need the data channel id when access the data channel of specific test device.
+In the test device detail page, you can find the data channel Id under each data channel name.
+Once your device is connected and starting to send data.
+The Id field will disappear and be substituted with the last updated data point time.

 # Manage test device